-Our foster carers actively promote discussion and feedback on the child's routine, activities and other areas of their lives, these are also shared with the local authority and the independent reviewing officer on a monthly basis.
+Our foster carers actively promote discussion and feedback on the child's routine, activities, and other areas of their lives, these are also shared with the local authority and the independent reviewing officer monthly.
 Carers keep a daily record on the young people which is emailed on a weekly basis and contributes to the discussion within carers supervision on a 4-6 weekly basis.
-This information is also emailed onto the LASW and IRO on a monthly basis.
+This information is also emailed onto the LASW and IRO monthly.